-Two touch-sensitive buttons are used to power up and reset the EasyPIC v8 for dsPIC30 development board.
-These capacitive buttons are processed by two AT42QT1011, digital burst mode charge-transfer sensors, specifically designed for human-machine interfaces [HMI], from Microchip.
+Two touch-sensitive buttons are used to power up and reset the EasyAVR v8 development board.
+These capacitive buttons are processed by two AT42QT1011, digital burst mode charge-transfer sensors, specifically designed for humanmachine interfaces [HMI], from Microchip.
 The AT42QT1011 allows very responsive and reliable touch detection for the connected button pad.